 The Shining, arguably one of King's best works, concerns a family that agrees to be caretakers of a hotel in the Colorado mountains over the winter.
 They're snowed in, trapped in the gorgeous old building.
 Which is, of course, haunted.

-The Overlook Hotel of The Shining is actually The Stanley Hotel in Colorado.
-In October of 1974, King and his wife stayed in Room 217 of the Stanley, a room rumored to be haunted.
+The Overlook Hotel of The Shining was inspired by the Stanley Hotel in Colorado.
+In 1974, King and his wife stayed in Room 217 of the Stanley, a room rumored to be haunted.
 As King slept, he dreamed of his young son being chased around the hotel by a fire-hose.

 "I got up, lit a cigarette, sat in a chair looking out the window at the Rockies, and by the time the cigarette was done, I had the bones of the book firmly set in my mind."

-The Stanley Hotel embraces its immortal spookiness, and is now home to an annual horror festival.
+The Stanley Hotel embraces its immortal spookiness and is now home to an annual horror festival.1,772283Is this creepy?